-Customer Identification Procedure

-Features to be verified and documents that may be obtained from customers
+Customer Identification Procedure Features to be verified and documents that may be obtained from customers

-custo T

-Features Documents

-Accounts of individuals

-- Legal name and any other names used (i) Passport (ii) PAN card (iii) Voter's Identity Card (iv) Driving License (v)Job Card issued by NREGA duly signed by an officer of the State Govt (vi) The letter issued by the Unique Identification Authority of India (UIDAI) containing details of name, address and Aadhaar number (vii) Identity card (subject to the bank's satisfaction) (viii) Letter from a recognized public authority or public servant verifying the identity and residence of the customer to the satisfaction of bank

-- Correct permanent address (i) Telephone bill (ii) Bank account statement (iii) Letter from any recognized public authority (iv) Electricity bill (v) Ration card (vi) Letter from employer (subject to satisfaction of the bank) (vii) A rent agreement indicating the address of the customer duly registered with State Government or similar registration authority. (any one document which provides

-customer information to the satisfaction of the bank will suffice) Accounts of companies (i) Certificate of incorporation and Memorandum & Articles of Association Name of the company (ii) Resolution of the Board of Directors Principal place of business to open an account and identification of Mailing address of the those who have authority to operate company the account (iii) Power of Attorney Telephone/Fax Number granted to its managers, officers or employees to transact business on its behalf (iv) Copy of PAN allotment letter (v) Copy of the telephone bill Accounts of partnership firms (i) Registration certificate, if registered (ii) Partnership deed (iii) Power of Legal name Attorney granted to a partner or an Address employee of the firm to transact Names of all partners and business on its behalf (iv) Any officially their addresses valid document identifying the partners Telephone numbers of the and the persons holding the Power of firm and partners Attorney and their addresses Telephone bill in the of name firm/partners Accounts of trusts & foundations (i) Certificate of registration, registered (ii) Power of Attorney Names of trustees, settlors, granted to transact business on its beneficiaries and signatories behalf (iii) Any officially valid document identify the settlors. trustees, to Names and addresses of the beneficiaries and those holding Power founder, the of Attorney, founders/managers/ managers/directors and the beneficiaries directors and their addresses foundation/association (v) Telephone bill
+Features Documents Accounts of individuals Legal name and any other names used (i) Passport (ii) PAN card (iii) Voter's Identity Card (iv) Driving licence (v) Identity card (subject to the bank's satisfaction) (vi) Letter from a recognized public authority or public servant verifying the identity and residence of the customer to the satisfaction of bank (vii) Job cards issued by NREGA duly signed by an officer of the State Government (viii) The Letter issued by the Unique Identification Authority of India containing details of name, address and Aadhar number or any other document as notified by the Central Government in consultation with the Reserve Bank of India or any other document as may be required by the banking companies or financial institution or intermediary Correct permanent address (i) Telephone bill (ii) Bank account statement (iii) Letter from any recognized public authority (iv) Electricity bill (v) Ration card (vi) Letter from employer (subject to satisfaction of the bank) [(1) Any one document which provides customer information to the satisfaction of the bank will suffice.
+(2) If the address on the document submitted for identity proof by the prospective customer is same as that declared by him/her in the account opening form, the document may be accepted as a valid proof of both identity and address.]
+Accounts of companies Name of the company Principal place of business Mailing address of the company Telephone/Fax Number (i) Certificate of incorporation and Memorandum & Articles of Association (ii) Resolution of the Board of Directors to open an account and identification of those who have authority to operate the account (iii) Power of Attorney granted to its managers, officers or employees to transact business on its behalf (iv) Copy of PAN allotment letter (v) Copy of the telephone bill Accounts of partnership firms (i) Registration certificate, if registered(ii) Partnership deed (iii) Power of Attorney Legal name granted to a partner or an employee of Address the firm to transact business on its behalf Names of all partners and their (iv) Any officially valid document identifying the partners and the persons addresses holding the Power of Attorney and their Telephone numbers of the firm addresses (v) Telephone bill in the name and partners of firm/partners Accounts of trusts & foundations (i) Certificate of registration, if registered (ii) Power of Attorney granted to transact Names of trustees, settlers, hepoficierize and signatorize business on its behalf (iii) Any officially valid document to identify the trustees, beneficiaries and signatories settlers, beneficiaries and those holding Names and addresses of the foundar, the managers/directors Power of Attorney, founders/managers/ founder, the managers/directors directors and their addresses (iv) and the beneficiaries Resolution of the managing body of the Telephone/fax numbers foundation/association (v) Telephone bill